Skip to contents

 share_obs_params

 logical.
-If TRUE and the family has additional family-specific observation parameters (e.g. variance components in student_t() or gaussian(), or dispersion parameters in nb() or betar()), these parameters will be shared across all outcome variables.
-This is handy if you have multiple outcomes (time series in most mvgam models) that you believe share some properties, such as being from the same species over different spatial units.
+If TRUE and the family has additional family-specific observation parameters (e.g., variance components, dispersion parameters), these will be shared across all outcome variables.
+Useful when multiple outcomes share properties.
 Default is FALSE.

 priors